Frequently Asked Questions (FAQs) about Traveling to Ghana.

 How will I receive my plane ticket?

-We expect to send your plane ticket to you by June 20, 2020 via an e-ticket or as soon as issued by airline.
+We expect to send your plane ticket to you when it is distributed by the airline via an e-ticket.
+We expect early November.

 Can you provide me with a bulk-seat or exit door seat on our flights?